 Section 140 of the Indian Act of 1927

 Section 3 of the Indian Act of 1880

 Thanks for reading this blog article.
 Here are some of the references we used:

-The above article has drawn so many readers (332,000+) since it was first published, Bob decided to write a book based on the article.
+The above article has drawn so many readers since it was first published, Bob decided to write a book based on the article.
 The book was a national bestseller within the first week of its publication.
-Click the book cover image to read some reviews and/or order your copy.
+Order your copy today.